knr1/ch.quantasy.iot.mqtt.gateway.tutorial/README.md

-## Servant: Glueing Micro-Services
+## Servant: Orchestrating Micro-Services
-As micro-services are completely agnostic to their surrounding (they feel as they would be completely alone within the system), there is something needed in order to glue the micro-services together.
+As micro-services are completely agnostic to their surrounding (they feel as they would be completely alone and without broader context).
+Hence, there is something needed in order to glue the micro-services together in order to build a working system.
 This is equivalent to the MVP pattern, where neither the model M nor the view V know each other.
 The 'glueing' is done via the presenter P. In the language of event-driven micro-services this is called an orchestrator.
-Here it is called a servant.
-It all is the same, but it these names should explain the context in which the program runs:
+In this example here, however, it is called a servant.
+These are all other names for 'almost' the same, but these names should explain the context in which the program runs.
+Here is 'my' logic:
-Services are controlled and managed by Servants (orchestration).
-Servants are controlled and managed by (an) Agent(s) (Choreographer).
+* Services (players/instruments) are controlled and managed by Servants (orchestrators).
+* Servants (orchestrators) are controlled and managed by (an) Agent(s) (Choreographer(s)).

+...

+Please note: If Servants are actively cross-orchestring some service-instance(s) (i.e. via their intents), the system will become unmaintainable.
+Hint: Try to maintain a clear hierarchy without active-cross-orchestration.
+Servants might be controlled by 'super-servants'.
+Hint: Try not to create a hierarchy that is too deep (i.e. deeper than three levels).
+The system will become unmaintainable.